eliot-geek/Profession-CSharp-Developer/05. Methods/5. Methods Projects/MethodSumOfTwoMatricesInput/README.md

-# Task: Matrix Sum
+# Matrix Sum

-You are tasked with creating a method that takes two matrices as input and returns their sum.

 ## Task Description

+The objective is to create a method that takes two matrices as input and computes their sum.

-1. Create a method that accepts two matrices.
+1. Implement a method that receives two matrices.

-2. Compute the sum of these matrices.
+2. Calculate the sum of these matrices.

-3. Return the resulting matrix, which is the sum of the input matrices.
+3. Return the resulting matrix, representing the sum of the input matrices.

 ## Recommendation

-You can use nested loops to work with matrices.
+Utilize nested loops for efficient manipulation of matrices.

 ## What Is Evaluated

-The program should correctly compute and return the sum of two matrices.
+The program will be evaluated based on its ability to accurately compute and return the sum of two matrices.